The Business Administration Accounting PhD Program will be accepting applications for Fall 2024.

 - proposing a plan for investigating the topic,

-- obtaining approval of the proposal from the student's faculty advisory committee and supervisor,
+- obtaining approval of the proposal from the student's faculty Advisory Committee and faculty advisor,

 - defending the proposal before the student's committee, and, the faculty and PhD students.